Idle-Finance/yearn-tranche-strategy/README.md

 #### Claiming Rewards

 To sell claimed rewards, this contract makes use of [ySwaps](https://github.com/yearn/yswaps/blob/main/). ySwap's idea is to give a yearn maintained swapper permissions to pull reward tokens from the strategy.
-The selling of tokens will be outsourced to ySwaps and the want will be airdropped back to the strategy asynchronously.
+The selling of tokens will be outsourced to ySwaps and the `want` will be airdropped back to the strategy asynchronously.

-The following methods should be overrode in parent contact:
+The following can be overrode in parent contact:

 - `_claimRewards()`

 #### View Functions

-The following methods should be overrode in parent contact:
+The following methods can be overrode when vault `want` is not equal to `tranche` underlying.

 - `_wantsInTranche()`
-- `_getTrancheBalanceInWant()`
+- `_tranchesInWant()`

+For example `StEthTrancheStrategy`(`want`: WETH, `tranche` underlying: stETH) overrides this methods.

 ### StEthTrancheStrategy